rschristopher/rschristopher.github.io/src/custody/protocols/index.md

  (setup, deposit, withdrawal) each with step-by-step instructions.
-All individual steps are easy, and yet if you follow these steps you will have one of the most secure self custody solutions on the planet.
+All individual steps are easy, and yet if you follow all steps you will have one of the most secure self custody solutions on the planet.